 Alternatively, the homepage for Cushion App has a simple e-mail signup box.

 Email is the best way to draw repeat visitors so this is naturally a great choice for any landing page.
 It’s not overly flashy but it’ll do the trick.

 Draw Attention With Visuals

-Most marketers and UX designers are surprisingly uninterested with aesthetic principles.
-It’s true that pretty pictures and illustrations are more like cherries on top of the sunday.
+Most marketers and UX designers are surprisingly uninterested in aesthetic principles.
+It’s true that pretty pictures and illustrations are more like cherries on top of the sundae.
 But they help sell the product more than just web copy.